About Hypochlorous Acid (HOCl)

 On the basis of the antimicrobial activity and the lack of animal toxicity, it is predicted that stabilized HOCl has potential pharmaceutical applications in the control of soft tissue infection.

-In the event of common health issues, the product can in many cases replace the use of antibiotics currently in use, with faster and better outcomes and It reacts with many biological molecules, especially thiol, thiol ether, heme proteins, amino groups and carbohydrates, as well as overcomes pathogens and fights infection which opens up its many applications.
+In the event of common health issues, the product can in many cases replace the use of antibiotics currently in use, with faster and better outcomes.
+It reacts with many biological molecules, especially thiol, thiol ether, heme proteins, amino groups and carbohydrates, as well as overcomes pathogens and fights infection which opens up its many applications.

 Because of its anti-microbial activity, HOCl is the perfect replacement for many antibiotics and antiseptics used in medicine today.
 Hypocholorous acid is an organic, completely natural substance released from the body’s neutrophil cells.
 HOCl functions in the body as an anti-microbial agent, and it also neutralizes bacteria, toxins, and inflammatory mediators in the body.
 It also works to prevent biofilm formation as well as deactivate problematic enzymes.
 As you can see, this important substance is a vital one for keeping the body healthy!

 As a sanitation chemical, once Hypochlorous Acid lands on a surface, it reacts with any germs or organic matter on that surface and then immediately deactivates, allowing for sanitation without requiring a post-rinse because no toxic chemicals are left behind.
 It should be continuously applied.

 Wound debridement is the foundation for healing in chronic wounds.
 Excessive debridement is a detriment to healing, whereas proper removal of accumulated non-viable tissue or foreign material from the wound bed maintains a healthy progressive healing trajectory and avoids wound chronicity.